Stanley Chera: Personal life

 Chera and his wife Frieda, nicknamed "Cookie", had three sons: Isaac "Ike", Haim, and Richard, all active in the family business.
 Chera was a leader in the Brooklyn Sephardic Jewish community.
 Chera was an associate and friend of Donald Trump, and donated to the Trump Victory Committee.

 Death

 Chera was hospitalized for an unknown illness in March 2020 and later tested positive for COVID-19.
 Prior to his hospitalization, he had relocated to his home in Deal, New Jersey.
 Chera entered a coma the following week and died on April 11, 2020.
 His wife also contracted the virus, but recovered.

 Donald Trump, in a May 2020 Fox News interview, described Chera's death as having a high impact on his thinking:

-When Trump contracted COVID, he said "Am I going out like Stan Chera?
-Am I?"
+When Trump contracted COVID-19 himself, he was reported to have asked if he was "going out like Stan Chera".